Maine Limited Electrician Low Energy Contractor Exam Book Package

 FAQ

-This book package is designed for the Maine Limited Electrician – Low Energy license path and exam preparation.
+Is the Maine Limited Electrician – Low Energy exam open book?

-How many questions are on the Maine Limited Electrician – Low Energy exam?
+What subject areas are covered on the Limited Electrician – Low Energy exam?

-Do I need to memorize the NEC for a closed-book exam?
+Do I need approval before scheduling the exam?